kgrz/kwc/README.md

 Some problems:
 --------------
+This is not really a problem, but a feature™: This won't yet work with streams (like `stdin`, `stdout` for instance).
+Native `wc` does a lot of things, and one of the most important features is the ability to work with input streams.
+And making that feature work with multi-core or multi-process ability isn't all that useful (because a stream generally is linear).
+This program doesn't work yet with a stream.
+Will be added later.

 1. I'm finding it non straight forward to do UTF-8 aware reading because if a chunk cuts an particular multi-byte character in the middle,